Anirudh-RV/ImageAnnotation/README.md

   b. fix the size/dimensions issue
 ***IMPORTANT***

-//TODO (PHASE-3):
-4. Continuous learning (Phase 3)
 ########--------------------------------------------------------------------------------------------------
-to accomplish requirement : 14
+to accomplish requirement : 14 (COMPLETE)

 14. Add download functionality for the text files/pictures saved